 We did sneak some peperoncini in while cooking this, we can’t help it!
 Giuseppe is Calabrian and we love spicy food.
 Although not traditional it is delicious.
 We add the peperoncini right before adding in the tomato sauce so the spiciness of the pepper can infuse the fat of the guanciale.
 You do you.

 If you make this pasta all’amatriciana, please leave a comment and give this recipe a rating!
-We love to hear from you and do respond to comments.
+We love to hear from you.
 And if you do make this recipe, don’t forget to tag us on Instagram and Facebook and use #EXAUoliveoil so we can repost!